 - The same care as residential rehab without spending the night

 - Includes family resources and education

 - Offers holistic healing methods

 - More intense than care from a doctor’s or therapist’s office

 This is a shorter program with about 3 days a week and around 3 hours per day spent in treatment.
 It also does not require overnights and all therapy is given during the day.
 The benefits of this type of program include:

-- Shorter hours than partial hospitalization
+- Shorter hours than day/night treatment

 - Includes a lot of group therapy sessions

 - Opportunity to develop relapse prevention skills